magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 has a string value.
 The dictionary will have other keys that depend upon the type.

-`w.dilate()` triggers transmission of a `please-dilate` record with a set of versions that can be accepted.
+`w.dilate()` triggers transmission of a `please` (i.e. "please dilate") record with a set of versions that can be accepted.
 Versions use strings, rather than integers, to support experimental protocols, however there is still a total ordering of preferability.

 ```
-{ "type": "please-dilate",
+{ "type": "please",
   "side": "abcdef",
   "accepted-versions": ["1"]
 }
 ```

-If one side receives a `please-dilate` before `w.dilate()` has been called locally, the contents are stored in case `w.dilate()` is called in the future.
-Once both `w.dilate()` has been called and the peer's `please-dilate` has been received, the side determines whether it is the Leader or the Follower.
+If one side receives a `please` before `w.dilate()` has been called locally, the contents are stored in case `w.dilate()` is called in the future.
+Once both `w.dilate()` has been called and the peer's `please` has been received, the side determines whether it is the Leader or the Follower.
 Both sides also compare `accepted-versions` fields to choose the best mutually-compatible version to use: they should always pick the same one.

 Then both sides begin the connection process for generation 1 by opening listening sockets and sending `connection-hint` records for each one.
 After a